grimeoverhere/teledone/README.md

 4. Webapp interface
 5. Checklist for task
 6. 'how to run' guide in README.md
-7. Switch from VK STT to Yandex Speechkit
+7. Switch from VK STT to Yandex Speechkit: https://cloud.yandex.ru/docs/speechkit/stt/